dagreatssj/nacatamal/README.md

 Nacatamal is a deployment tool that I created to help me launch my code to production/development servers.
 I decided to create my own after trying Capistrano and other related tools.
-I found that there was too many options than what I needed.
-Thus, I created this simple tool to help me out and I thought I would share it.
+I found that there was too many options than what I needed and they didn't work for me.
+So I created this to make it simple, quick and easy for me.

 ## Requirements